pwmt/zathura/doc/man/zathurarc.5.rst

   * Default value: #000000

 *link-fg*
-  Defines the foreground color that is used for the link text.
+  Defines the foreground color that is used for the links text.

   * Value type: String
   * Default value: #000000